seraogianluca/secure-messaging/README.md

 ## Compile and test
 Just `make` (or `make all`) to compile the code.
 We tested it on gcc 9.3.0 and clang 12.0.5.
 Openssl >= 1.1 is required (check the makefile for the install path on mac).
 After compiling, two files are created (`server_main.out` and `client_main.out`).
 Just open at least two terminal windows and execute them.

+## Documentation
+The entire documentation is available on the [wiki](https://github.com/seraogianluca/secure-messaging/wiki).

 ## Authors
 - **[Gianluca Serao](https://github.com/seraogianluca)**
 - **[Lorenzo Pasco](https://github.com/lorepas)**